fabiocosta0305/fabiocosta0305.github.io/_posts/RPG/2016-05-27-Fortivitus.en.md

 Anyway, when they go to the school, they are stopped, surprise surprise, by the local bullies, with his leader, _Niels Olufssen_, a spoiled brat that, because his family is in a little better situation, believes that everyone should do all his whims.
 The problem is, that time, they look meaner than normal.

-Without previous calling, they go against the PCs, 1 group for each 2 characters.
+Without previous calling, they go against the PCs, 1 group for each 2 PCs.
 And Niels will try to take advantage on the fight to take the smaller ones and, after beating them out, take everything he could.
 If the PCs are in advantage, he'll take a bottle of Ginger Ale and gulp his content down, getting _Stronger and Meaner_ than normal. _Appendix 1 - Fortivitus_ will show how to adjust his stats.

-Normally, the bullies will be unarmed (if you want, Niels will have a baseball bat or broom's stick) and would not be a good idea for the PCs to hurt the bullies, even they being what they are.
-Give the PCs a chance to Take them Out by pushing them to the ground and running the hell out to _Madam Sheridan's Boarding School_.
-If they are in trouble (what would not be a surprise: they are kids, after all), make _Madam Sheridan_ getting into the fight with some Constables to stop the bullies.
+Normally, the bullies will be unarmed (if you want, Niels will have a baseball bat or broom's stick) and would not be a good idea for the PCs to hurt the bullies, even they being what they are (although, in a PG situation, you can let them give a good one-two on some of them).
+Give the PCs a chance to _Take them Out_ by pushing them to the ground and running the hell out to _Madam Sheridan's Boarding School_.
+If sounds they would not be able to deal with them  (what would not be a surprise: they are kids, after all), make _Madam Sheridan_ getting into the fight with some Constables to stop the bullies.
 This could be a good _Take Out_ or _Give In_ situation for the PCs.

 If they have time, they will be able to see the bottle Niels have(d) with him: in the Ginger Ale label there's a handwritten scratching saying _Fortivitus_ .
 If they had not brought Niels out, they could asks him where he bought this, and he'll say he bought the bottle with a guy in a bar called the _Green Pint_, in the _East Side_, where Hudson River get into the sea.

-As soon they get into the room, they'll be presented to a temp student: _Nicola Castrogiovanni_, a.k.a. _Lil'nico_
+As soon they get into the room, they'll be presented to a temp student: _Nicola Castrogiovanni_, a.k.a. _Lil'nico_.

-This is a good time for the PCs to exchange gossip between them (thinking they knew each other previously or they accept to help each other)
+This is a good time for the PCs to exchange gossip between them (thinking they knew each other previously or they accept to help each other).

 Anyway, they don't know, but soon their mentors or acquaintances in the _Century Club_ will go for them, because it's time for them to do something about this.
 The reason: the explosion in _Fortivitus_ Consumption and the link between it and the violence growing in NY.